POSTED: 8 Jan 2025

 • Lactobacillus Ferment is the by-product of fermentation containing bioactive compounds produced by Lactobacillus bacteria.
 These compounds nourish the skin and balance the microbiome without the stability challenges of live probiotics.

-Benefits of Lactobacillus Ferment for Skin
+What are the Benefits of Lactobacillus Ferment for Skin?

 Lactobacillus ferment offers a host of skin benefits which is why it has become a core ingredient in microbiome-friendly skincare.
 Here are some of its main benefits: